scelarek/samcelarekportfolio.github.io/pages/global.md

 <div align="center">

-# Global Temperature Analysis
+# Local vs Global Warming

 </div>

 <div align="center" style="background-color: #CCCCD6; padding: 15px; border-radius: 10px;">
-"How might we understand the impact of global warming through historical temperature data?"
+"How might we use descriptive statistics to compare the divergence of local city temperatures, such as Portland, from global temperature trends?"
 </div>

 ## 🎯 Project Overview